FedeDP/libmodule/README.md

 ## Is there any documentation?

 Yes, it is availabe at [readthedocs](http://libmodule.readthedocs.io/en/latest/).
 You have some nice examples too, check [Samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.
+To see a real project using libmodule, check [Clightd](https://github.com/FedeDP/Clightd).

 ## Travis CI